Forecast of Technology Industry Trends in 2022

 Cross-domain remote workers will become the normal state of corporate talent distribution:

-When companies continue to expand, but the number of environmental talents around them is insufficient, some companies will choose to set up teams remotely and use remote office methods to recruit talents from all over the world.
-In addition, many international companies have offices scattered all over the country, and remote communication and collaboration are even more important.
+As companies continue to expand, workers with the talents required by the company are often not available in the nearby vicinity.
+To fill this need, companies will often set up teams which work remotely and use remote office methods.
+When international companies have offices located all over the world, remote communication and collaboration are even more important.

 Artificial intelligence + medical care: